Raphomet/viz/README.md

 # VIZ

 Hello.
 This is a not-that-well-written music visualization engine that I wrote for a tiny campout with friends in June.
-You are very brave to find and use it.
+You are very brave to find and use it

 There are currently six visualizations that I think are polished enough to show off, but I tried to make it pretty easy to write new ones to plug in.
 There are some half-finished sketches checked into the repo as well that are not on by default.